Fermion sign bounds theory in quantum Monte Carlo simulation: Sign bounds theory

-{\it{Example.-}} It is easy to notice this corollary can give an average sign bounds behavior at low temperature limit in repulsive Hubbard model, where the usual exponential decay of average sign is commonly seen.
-Though QMC may say little about $E_D$ and $g_D$, one could expect with the improvement of constrained path QMC, density matrix renomalization group and tensor-network type methods, GSE and GSD for finite size doped Hubbard system can be obtained~\cite{MPQin2020,BBC2021}, so that theoretical sign bounds behavior $g_D e^{-\beta (E_D - E_{|D|})}/g_{|D|}$ can be achieved.
-Since there have been many discussions on the sign problem therein~\cite{Rubtsov2005,assaad1990reinvestigation,Sugar1990exp,Furukawa1991,Scalettar2015,Kim2020,tarat2021}, here we still focus the application of this corollary on a PSD Hamiltonian without kinetic part $K$.
+{\it{Example.-}} It is easy to notice this corollary can give a sign bounds behavior for all kinds of repulsive Hubbard model (by seeing $\mu_A$ as chemical potential or other on-site ionic potential), where the usual exponential decay of average sign is commonly seen.
+Though QMC may say little about $E_D$ and $g_D$, one could expect with the improvement of constrained path QMC, density matrix renormalization group and tensor-network type methods, GSE and GSD for finite size doped Hubbard system can be obtained ~\cite{White_1993,DMRG_RMP,RMP_mps,MPQin2020,BBC2021}, so that theoretical sign bounds behavior $g_D e^{-\beta (E_D - E_{|D|})}/g_{|D|}$ can be achieved and check with the numerical one.
+Since there have been many discussions on the sign problem therein~\cite{Rubtsov2005,assaad1990reinvestigation,Sugar1990exp,Furukawa1991,Scalettar2015,Kim2020,tarat2021}, here we still focus the application of this reference system on a PSD Hamiltonian without kinetic part $K$.
 We study the Kang-Vafek's real space model~\cite{Kang2019} for twisted bilayer graphene at flat band limit with $1/4$ or $3/4$ filling ($\nu=\pm2$), whose GSE $E=0$ is equal to that at half filling ($\nu=0$).
-This example gives an explanation for algebraic average sign observed in Ref.~\cite{ouyang2021projection}.
+In this example, we give an explanation for algebraic average sign observed in Ref.~\cite{ouyang2021projection} and determine the sign bounds analytically.
 The model is written below